troglobit/mg/README.md

   repositories.
 * Feb 25, 2000: First import into the OpenBSD tree, where it is currently maintained with contributions from many others.
-* May  8, 2016: First import from OpenBSD 5.9 to [GitHub][]
+* May  8, 2016: Import from OpenBSD 5.9 to [GitHub][]
-* May 15, 2016: First major release from GitHub
+* May 15, 2016: Mg v3.0, first port back to Linux, by Joachim Wiberg
-* Jul 22, 2018: Second major release from GitHub, now standalone!
+* Jul 22, 2018: Mg v3.1, removed libite dependency, by Joachim Wiberg
-* Aug 26, 2018: Third major release from GitHub, now fully portable!
+* Aug 26, 2018: Mg v3.2, now fully portable¹, by Joachim Wiberg
+* Dec 11, 2019: Mg v3.3, misc fixes and new features from OpenBSD
-* Xxx YY, 2020: Fourth major release from GitHub, build w/o [Ncurses][]!
+* Aug 23, 2020: Mg v3.4, build w/o [Ncurses][], by Joachim Wiberg

 See the source distribution for the list of [AUTHORS][].